pmeeny/CI-MS4-LoveRugby/TESTING.md

 Step 3 | The product is removed from the users favourites list | [Desktop](readme/testing/favourites_delete_desktop.PNG)  | [Tablet](readme/testing/favourites_delete_tablet.PNG)  | [Mobile](readme/testing/favourites_delete_mobile.PNG)  | Passed |

 ### Feature 8 News Page
-##### User Stories feature 8
+#### User Stories feature 8
 - User Story 8.1: As a regular user I can view 4 news items on a page with a news image, and 150 characters of the news item text and a read more button
 - User Story 8.2: As a regular user I can click on the read more button on the News page, I will be navigated to the news item with a news item image, news item text and any comments will be displayed
 - User Story 8.3: As a regular user I can add a comment to a "news" item
 - User Story 8.4: As a regular user I can delete a comment that I had originally added on a "news item"
 - User Story 8.5: As an admin user I can delete a comment on a news item, even if I did not add the comment
-- User Story 8.6: As a regular user who has not registered or logged into the website, I cannot add a comment to a news item
+- User Story 8.6: As a regular user who has not registered or logged into the website, I cannot add a comment to a "news item"

-##### User Stories Steps 8
+#### User Stories Steps 8
 1. As a regular user click on the News page
-2. Click on the read more button on a news item
+2. Click on the read more button on a "news item"
-3. Add a comment to a news item
+3. Add a comment to a "news item"
-4. Delete a comment from a news item
+4. Delete a comment from a "news item"
 5. As an admin user delete a comment created by a regular user
 6. As a regular user not logged in, select a news item and try to add a comment

-##### User Story Testing Results 8
+#### User Story Testing Results 8
 Step| Result | Desktop | Tablet | Mobile | Status
 ------------ | ------------ | ------------- | ------------- | ------------- | -------------
 Step 1 | The news page is displayed | [Desktop](readme/testing/news_desktop.PNG)  | [Tablet](readme/testing/news_tablet.PNG)  | [Mobile](readme/testing/news_mobile.PNG)  | Passed |